 - grilled corn on the cob with a lime cilantro butter

-A stainless steel Chardonnay would pair well with this peach bourbon grilled chicken dish.
+A stainless steel Chardonnay would pair well with this grilled bourbon chicken dish.
 The Stoller Dundee Hills Chardonnay ($25) has hints of summer peach and nectarine, which help bring out the peach bourbon flavors of the chicken.
-It’s a nice, crisp white wine with low residual sugar that drinks beautifully on a hot summer day.
+It's a nice, crisp white wine with low residual sugar that drinks beautifully on a hot summer day.

 - 1 pound chicken wings

 - 1 pound chicken drummettes

 - ⅓ cup honey

 - 3 large yellow peaches peeled, pitted, and diced